Ejibi/Zybo-Z7/README.md

 # Zybo-Z7
-thanks to Antoni Landara, Shyama Gandhi for creating the basic skeleton and format/n thanks to Onami Ademola for woirking on the  project with me /n
+Thanks to Antoni Landara and Shyama Gandhi for creating the basic skeleton and format

+And thanks to Onami Ademola for working on the code with me.